jphmrst/PLC/src/plfa/part1/Naturals.lagda.md

 We write `C-b` to stand for control-b, and similarly.
 One can also navigate left and right by typing the digits that appear in the displayed list.

-For a full list of supported characters, use `agda-input-show-translations` with:

-    M-x agda-input-show-translations

-All the characters supported by `agda-mode` are shown.
-We write M-x to stand for typing `ESC` followed by `x`.

-If you want to know how you input a specific Unicode character in an agda file, move the cursor onto the character and use `quail-show-key` with:

-    M-x quail-show-key

-You'll see a key sequence of the character in mini buffer.
-If you run `M-x quail-show-key` on say `∸`, you will see `\.-` for the character.

 ---